JunhoKim94/MELT/README.md

 ## MELT: Materials-aware Continued Pre-training for Language Model Adaptation to Materials Science

-This repository is about the paper, MELT: Materials-aware Continued Pre-training for Language Model Adaptation to Materials Science, submitted in EMNLP 2024.
+This repository is about the paper, MELT: Materials-aware Continued Pre-training for Language Model Adaptation to Materials Science, accepted in Findings of EMNLP 2024.
 In this project, we are interested in expanding the material-aware entities to continue pre-training the PLMs.

 ### Requirements
  - Python 3